 Our country and the world face real and significant problems.
 The solutions require wisdom, collaboration, fair mindedness, informed and humble people.
 But social media platforms, the way they operate today, are contributing to, perhaps even causing, less of these things.
 We are inadvertently being manipulated by a financial model that depends on us viewing, clicking, linking, tweeting and buying into becoming something none of us wants.

-The process works by de-integrating, slicing, dicing, grouping and dividing people into smaller and smaller groups, referred to as cohorts, silos, and bubbles.
-We are continually fed precise and unique bits of information that harden our prejudices, leading us into an “us vs. them” frame of mind, causing us to doubt the motives, goodness and patriotism of our fellow citizens.
+The process works by de-integrating, slicing, dicing, grouping and dividing people into smaller and smaller groups, referred to as cohorts, silos, and/or bubbles.
+We are continually fed precise and unique bits of information that harden our prejudices, which can then easily lead us into an “us vs. them” frame of mind, causing us to doubt the motives, goodness and patriotism of our fellow citizens.
 These feeds reinforce our thinking that we are “right most of the time.”
 It results in us having a very poor understanding of the ideas and concerns of people with whom we may disagree.
 Losing the feeling that “we’re all in this together” is a very bad thing.
-Imagine, in contrast, if the COVID-19 threat had been handled with an attitude of “something is attacking us, we need to band together to fight, find the best and most effective strategies and implement them together to ensure the fewest number of people are affected until we find a vaccine or cure,” instead of turning it into a political, “us vs. them” fight?
+Imagine, in contrast, if the COVID-19 threat had been handled with an attitude of “something is attacking us, we need to band together to fight, find the best and most effective weapons and strategies and then implement them together to ensure the fewest number of people are affected until we find a vaccine or cure,” instead of turning it into a political, “us vs. them” fight?

 Lastly, and perhaps most disturbing, is how unprepared and unmatched we individuals are to deal with this level of manipulation.
 These algorithms, based on our behavior, are highly addictive, and seamlessly tap into our fears, phobias, anxieties, traumas, uncertainty, emotions, intellect, perceptions, vanities and desires.
 When being publicly pushed on the loss of privacy due to the Net Perceptions technology, I often countered with, “Hey, all they want to do is sell you more stuff.
 Are you telling me you don’t have the will to stand up to advertising that does not interest you?”
 Watching this movie, I realized the reality and implications have gone far beyond just showing ads.